alastairreid/mra_tools/README.md

       --asl FILE            Output asl file for support code --arch {AArch32,AArch64}
 			    Optional list of architecture states to extract

+## Subsetting

+Various subsets of the architecture can be generated using these additional flags

+    --arch=AArch32
+    --arch=AArch64
+    --arch=AArch32 --arch=AArch64

+For finer control, you can specify a specific filter that selects exactly which instructions and subset of the call graph to include

+    make FILTER=--filter=usermode.json all

+The filter is controlled by a json file that has this format:

+    {
+        "instructions": [
+            // regexp list goes here
+        ],
+        "roots": [
+            // root definitions go here
+        ],
+        "cuts": [
+            // cut functions go here
+        ],
+        "canaries": [
+            // canary definitions go here
+        ]
+    }

+The four parts of this are:

+- 'instructions' and 'roots' define what you want to include

+    - 'instructions' is a list of regexps that match instruction names For example "aarch64/branch/conditional/.*".
+      You can find the list of instruction names by looking in the file arch.tag.

+          grep TAG arch.tag | grep decode

+    - 'roots' is a list of functions that you wish to keep even though they are not referred to by instructions.
+For example, after executing an instruction in Thumb mode, you should call "AArch32.ITAdvance()" (which has 0 arguments) so add "AArch32.ITAdvance.0" to the list of roots.
+The ".0" suffix indicates that the function has 0 arguments.

+- 'cuts' defines what you want to exclude.

+    This should be a list of functions that you wish to provide your own implementations for.
+For example, if all you are interested in is usermode execution, you might want to omit all the code to implement page table lookups and replace the functions to read or write memory by adding the following to the cut list

+        "AArch64.MemSingle.read.4",
+        "AArch64.MemSingle.write.4",

+    This will cause the definitions of these functions to be replaced by function prototypes.

+    Choosing the right set of cuts will depend on what functionality from the part you extract and on what you want to implement in your analysis/simulation framework.

+- 'canaries' are optional but are useful when trying to understand why your 'cuts' are not behaving as intended.

+    Any uncut path from the instructions or roots to a canary is reported.

+    For example, if you are trying to eliminate as much of the AArch32 support as possible, you might want to omit the function "ELUsingAArch32.1".
+    But there are many possible code paths to that function and it is hard to find which functions to cut.
+So add "ELUsingAArch32.1" to the list of canaries and you will get a report that looks a bit like this:

+        Canary ELUsingAArch32.1 ELIsInHost.1 IsInHost.0 AArch64.TakeException.4 AArch64.UndefinedFault.0
+        Canary ELUsingAArch32.1 ELIsInHost.1 S1TranslationRegime.0 ESR[ AArch64.ReportException.2 AArch64.TakeException.4 AArch64.UndefinedFault.0
+        Canary ELUsingAArch32.1 ELIsInHost.1 S1TranslationRegime.0 AArch64.ReportException.2 AArch64.TakeException.4 AArch64.UndefinedFault.0
+        ...
+        Canary ELUsingAArch32.1 ELIsInHost.1 S1TranslationRegime.0 AArch64.TakeException.4 AArch64.UndefinedFault.0
+        Canary ELUsingAArch32.1 ELIsInHost.1 AArch64.TakeException.4 AArch64.UndefinedFault.0
+        Canary ELUsingAArch32.1 S1TranslationRegime.0 ESR[ AArch64.ReportException.2 AArch64.TakeException.4 AArch64.UndefinedFault.0
+        Canary ELUsingAArch32.1 S1TranslationRegime.0 AArch64.ReportException.2 AArch64.TakeException.4 AArch64.UndefinedFault.0
+        ...
+        Canary ELUsingAArch32.1 S1TranslationRegime.0 VBAR.read.0 AArch64.TakeException.4 AArch64.UndefinedFault.0
+        Canary ELUsingAArch32.1 S1TranslationRegime.0 AArch64.TakeException.4 AArch64.UndefinedFault.0
+        Canary ELUsingAArch32.1 AArch64.TakeException.4 AArch64.UndefinedFault.0

+    This shows that the final calls to ELUsingAArch32.1 are from ELIsInHost.1, S1TranslationRegime.0 and AArch64.TakeException.
+So we could choose to cut all those functions.

+    It also shows that the root call to ELUsingAArch32.1 is AArch64.UndefinedFault.0 so the easiest fix is to cut just that function.

 ## Currently implemented